 Wondering how to build an outdoor kitchen?
 Maybe you've decided on creating an alfresco cooking and dining area, but what do you need and where do you start?

-As our homes have become our sanctuary more than ever before, we’re continually looking for ways to make the most of the space we’ve got.
-Creating entertaining spaces in the garden is a fantastic way to increase your home’s versatility and give you extra room to enjoy with friends and family.
-But how do you install an outdoor kitchen?
-We’ve asked the experts so you can get cooking al fresco.
+As our homes have become our sanctuary more than ever before, we're continually looking for ways to make the most of the space we've got.
+Creating entertaining spaces in the garden is a fantastic way to increase your home's versatility and give you extra room to enjoy with friends and family.
+We've asked the experts how to install an outdoor kitchen, so you can get cooking al fresco.